 European Union General Data Protection Regulation (GDPR)

-- kept for no longer than what is necessary;
+kept for no longer than what is necessary; and

 What you need to do: You will want to adjust forms that prospects, members, event attendees, and other people fill out such that the end-user will understand why their data is being collected.
 Also, you may want to re-acquire consent from various contacts that you currently have.
 Our GDPR features will allow you to do this, for the contacts that you have within your instance of the MemberLeap system.